 At a Glance

-• Tasks: Help recruit the next generation of solicitors and manage exciting events.
+- Tasks: Help attract and hire the next generation of solicitors through creative recruitment strategies.

-• Company: Join a top law firm known for its supportive and inclusive culture.
+- Company: Join a leading law firm known for its supportive and inclusive work environment.

-• Benefits: Enjoy a vibrant work environment with opportunities for professional growth.
+- Benefits: Enjoy a dynamic workplace with opportunities for professional growth and development.

-• Why this job: Be part of a dynamic team making a real impact in graduate recruitment.
+- Why this job: Be part of a high-functioning team that values creativity and proactive approaches to recruitment.

-• Qualifications: 2 years' experience in early careers or graduate recruitment, preferably in a law firm.
+- Qualifications: Ideal candidates should have 2 years of experience in graduate recruitment, preferably in a legal setting.

 Our client is a leading full-service law firm with a market-leading reputation and pride themselves on providing the highest quality of service to our clients while enabling their employees to achieve their utmost in a supportive, inclusive, and enjoyable working environment.
 Due to an internal restructure and the growth of the team, they are looking to hire an ambitious and energetic Early Careers Advisor (Graduate Recruitment) to help them attract and hire the best and the brightest of the next generation of solicitors.